muchurammahesh/muchurammahesh/README.md

 🎓 I'm a fresher with strong skills in Java backend development

-💡 I have hands-on knowledge of Spring Boot, Microservices, REST APIs, and SQL
+💡 Proficient in Spring Boot, Microservices, REST APIs, and SQL

 🌱 Currently exploring Frontend Technologies and Cloud Tools